samishakoor/samishakoor/README.md

 ---

 ### :fire: My Projects :

-Similarly, I have worked on many programming projects which have increased my knowledge to solve different industry competitive problems during my tenure.
+I have worked on many programming projects which have increased my knowledge to solve different industry competitive problems during my tenure.
 Some of my projects are:

 -   MineSweeper Game in C++ (Object Oriented Programming)
 -   Candy Crush Game in C++ (Programming Fundamentals )